|

 Example usage:

-DT_STRING_TOKEN(DT_NODELABEL(n1), prop) // foo
+DT_STRING_TOKEN(DT_NODELABEL(n1), prop) // foo DT_STRING_TOKEN(DT_NODELABEL(n2), prop) // FOO DT_STRING_TOKEN(DT_NODELABEL(n3), prop) // 123_foo

 Notice how:

-• The uppercased "FOO" in the DTS remains FOO as a token.
-It is not converted to foo.
+FOO as a token.
+It is not converted to foo.123_foo as a token.| node_id | node identifier |

-proplowercase-and-underscores property string name
+| prop | lowercase-and-underscores property string name |

-the value of prop as a token, i.e. without any quotes and with special characters converted to underscores
+prop as a token, i.e. without any quotes and with special characters converted to underscores | #define DT_STRING_UPPER_TOKEN | ( | node_id, | |

-) DT_CAT4(node_id, _P_, prop, _STRING_UPPER_TOKEN)
+| ) | DT_CAT4(node_id, _P_, prop, _STRING_UPPER_TOKEN) |

 #include <include/devicetree.h>